-Examining the genealogy of a subject involves telling a story about its past, its origins, its evolution up to the present moment (Rusinek 2004: 410).
+Examining the genealogy of a subject involves telling a story about its past, its origins, its evolution up to the present moment (Rusinek 2004, 410).
 The purpose of genealogical research is to point out processes that have distorted human productions or created ideals in the process of moving away from actual, physical life.
-Humanity lives in a self-created prison of metaphors, without any memory of having once created this prison with their own hands (Eilon 2005: 36).
+Humanity lives in a self-created prison of metaphors, without any memory of having once created this prison with their own hands (Eilon 2005, 36).

 The genealogical researcher strives to understand current reality through a reinterpretation of the past.
 In adopting the genealogical method, we will instinctively turn to the ideas of Nietzsche and Foucault.
 Nietzsche is thought to be the father of genealogy as a method of criticism, while Foucault elaborated upon Nietzsche’s ideas and applied them to a wide range of subjects.
-As a genealogist, Nietzsche took it upon himself to write the history of the formation of the psychological and sociological structures of his research subject (Deleuze 2006: 2).
-Foucault, on the other hand, proposes to reconstruct the genealogy of order, up until the moment of this order’s emergence in society (Arbel 2006: 16, 140).
+As a genealogist, Nietzsche took it upon himself to write the history of the formation of the psychological and sociological structures of his research subject (Deleuze 2006, 2).
+Foucault, on the other hand, proposes to reconstruct the genealogy of order, up until the moment of this order’s emergence in society (Arbel 2006, 16, 140).

 A genealogical-interpretative analysis of mythological texts does not aim to be objective or definitive; rather it attempts to contribute to our cultural understanding of the present moment.
-Ancient cultures grappled with questions about nature, the universe and existence, questions that drove them to invent cosmologies (Graves 1975: 5) that would then serve as the basis for their religious beliefs (Naydler 1996).
+Ancient cultures grappled with questions about nature, the universe and existence, questions that drove them to invent cosmologies (Graves 1975, 5) that would then serve as the basis for their religious beliefs (Naydler 1996).
 These cosmologies influenced the development of all human thought and continue to influence it to this day.

-Religion is an essential marker of culture; its doctrines reflect the systems of thought and values of any given civilization (Durkheim 1971: 418–421).
+Religion is an essential marker of culture; its doctrines reflect the systems of thought and values of any given civilization (Durkheim 1971, 418–421).
 Every human society or culture has its own proper mythology, and that mythological heritage constitutes an indivisible part of religion, since some aspects of reality require mythical conceptualization.
-It is a way of imposing order on a world that does not make sense (May 1991: 21).
+It is a way of imposing order on a world that does not make sense (May 1991, 21).
 Eliade (1959) maintains that religious myths not only provide a framework for explaining the cultural behaviour of human beings and attest to past experience, they also construct the paradigm for future endeavors and aspirations.
-In fact, in his eyes, myth may be considered more ‘real’ than ‘historical truth’ in that it has deeper, richer and more long-lasting implications (Eliade 1959: 42–43).
+In fact, in his eyes, myth may be considered more ‘real’ than ‘historical truth’ in that it has deeper, richer and more long-lasting implications (Eliade 1959, 42–43).

 The Western-Christian world grew out of soil laid down by two more ancient traditions: that of the Old Testament and that of the Greeks.
-The two major outputs of Western culture—the Jewish Bible and the Homeric epics—served as the foundation upon which the next layers of religious and cultural production would be built (Knohl 2008: 15), even though scholars have pointed out mutual influences between the cosmologies of the ancient Near East and the Judeo-Christian narratives of the Old Testament (Walton 2010).
+The two major outputs of Western culture—the Jewish Bible and the Homeric epics—served as the foundation upon which the next layers of religious and cultural production would be built (Knohl 2008, 15), even though scholars have pointed out mutual influences between the cosmologies of the ancient Near East and the Judeo-Christian narratives of the Old Testament (Walton 2010).
 The reference to light as an expression of knowledge, goodness, wisdom and sanctity is a through-line that traverses different periods in Western culture and is a thoroughly entrenched deep structure originating in religion and continuing on in secular culture, through the metaphorical use of light in contemporary discourse, or New Age beliefs and practices, for example.
 As Jung (1949) maintains, when worldviews are deeply rooted in the religious experience, they have the latent ability to persevere within the secular experience.

 Light in the Old Testament